jamesherriott1/Starkey-Martial-Arts/README.md

 I came a cross quite a few issues, most of which were resolved by going back through the Code Institute tutorials to refresh my memory.

+There are still issues I haven't been able to solve, mostly positioning of elements.

 Issues where I needed external help are listed below.

 ### TimeTable HTML and CSS

 I struggled with making the table, even after going over the Code Institute videos, so I did a Google search to gain some more knowledge.
-I used some HTML and CSS from [101 Computing] (<https://www.101computing.net/my-timetable-in-html-css/>) for the basic structure of my timetable and added or removed code as neccessary.
+I used some HTML and CSS from [101 Computing](<https://www.101computing.net/my-timetable-in-html-css/>) for the basic structure of my timetable and added or removed code as neccessary.

 ### HTML Submit Button Outside The Form